CoolmanCZ/upp_cmake/README.md

 - Release or debug build
 - Binary resource support (BINARY, BINARY_MASK, BINARY_ARRAY)
 - Cross compile support (require MINGW GCC 4.9+)
+- MSYS2 MINGW support
+- Generated CMakeLists.txt files can be used to create an MS Visual C++ project

 ## Limitation
-- Initial version was tested only on LINUX platform
 - Ultimate++ source tree and directory of the project should be in the same directory as the generator scripts (you can use symlinks)
-- Not all options of the files are taken into consideration during CMakeList generating
+- Some options are not taken into account when generating CMakeLists
-- CMakeList.txt files are generated only for dependent modules of the processed Ultimate++ project
+- CMakeLists.txt files are generated only for dependent modules of the processed Ultimate++ project

 ## TODO
-- Using of the script with MSYS2 MINGW under Windows OS
+- Support of building shared libraries
 - Create symlinks (copy directory tree) automatically
 - Generate distribution package